 1. “Tell me something that you have done in your life which you are particularly proud of.”

-What’s unique about this question is it gives candidates free reign to answer on any topic, whether it’s personal or professional.
+What’s unique about this talent review question is it gives candidates free rein to answer on any topic, whether it’s personal or professional.
 Managers can get a peek at what kind of work or activities fulfill this person and why and maybe even identify any potential talents.

 2. “What was your best day in the last 4 years?
 What was your worst?”